Edith L. Williams: Career

 In 1931, the territory, which had been administrated by the United States Navy, was turned over to civilian governance.
 Virgin Islands women felt that they would be granted suffrage when citizenship was given to people in the territory in 1932, but voting rights did not occur.
-Urged on by businesswoman Ella Gifft, Williams, Bertha C. Boschulte, and Eulalie Stevens joined together to fight for suffrage.
+Urged on by businesswoman Ella Gifft, Williams, Bertha C. Boschulte, and Eulalie Stevens joined to fight for suffrage.
 Each of them had ties to educational activities and the suffrage movement in the United States.
 They were aware of developments in Puerto Rico led by Milagros Benet de Mewton to gain enfranchisement there in 1929.

 In 1935, Elsie Hill, a former suffragist and wife of Judge Albert Levitt, encouraged Boschulte, secretary of the Teachers' Association, and other association members to challenge their voting exclusion.
 The Association filed a lawsuit in the United States District Court for the Virgin Islands in November 1935 and Levitt ruled that Danish Colonial Law was unconstitutional, as it contravened the provisions of the Nineteenth Amendment, and had never been intended to restrict the vote to men.
 The following month, Williams became the first woman to register to vote and was quickly followed by nearly two dozen other women.
 The Board of Elections rejected all of the women registrants, causing Hill to arrange for the pro bono services of lawyer, Robert Claiborne.
 Choosing Williams, Eulalie Stevens, and Anna M. Vessup as petitioners, the Teachers' Association sought to obtain a Writ Of Mandamus, a type of court order, compelling the election officers to allow the women's registrations.
 The three women were chosen because, except for their gender, they met the age, income, literacy, property, and respectability requirements for any other voter.
 Once again Levitt ruled in their favor, allowing qualified women to vote in the 1936 election.
 Their success led to mobilization to register to vote in Saint Croix and Saint John and led to universal suffrage in 1938.

 Williams' last post was at Thomas Jefferson Elementary, where she was assigned in 1937.
 She remained there until her retirement in 1945.
 She was honored for her service with a commendation from the Legislature of the Virgin Islands in 1974.
 In 1981, the James Madison Elementary School was renamed as the Edith L. Williams Elementary School in recognition of her service to the Virgin Islands and the following year, she became the first person inducted into the Virgin Islands Education Review Hall of Fame.